- What is UFONet?

 and wait until traffic (noise) reaches the maximum limit that closes the service.

-Commonly people understand a botnet as an individual tool but UFONet is also a P2P/darknet,
+Commonly people understand a botnet as an individual tool but UFONet is also a

 that can be used to connect others machines and to run complex schemas involving other people